-While scientists will always continue to look for ways how we can improve our metabolism for general health and wellness, the majority of people out there will continue to look for ways that they can crank up their metabolism in order to burn the fat off their belly.
+But the majority of fitness buffs out there will continue to look for ways that they can crank up their metabolism in order to burn off belly fat.

 Let’s face it, everyone wants to reveal those six pack abs at some point in their life.